 - Bordetella bronchiseptica, a bacteria that also can cause kennel cough in dogs

 The majority of cases are due to viral infections with herpesvirus and/or calicivirus.

 Kittens are the most at risk, especially before they have had all their vaccinations.
-Upper respiratory infections most common in cats who regularly have contact with other cats where cats are housed together (e.g., shelters).
+Upper respiratory infections most common in cats who regularly have contact with other cats where cats are housed together in places such as shelters.

-Unvaccinated cats, cats that are under stress, and cats that are immunosuppressed (such as some cats with FeLV or FIV) are also at greater risk.
+Unvaccinated cats, cats that are under stress, and cats that are immunosuppressed because of conditions such as feline leukemia virus (FeLV) or feline immunodeficiency virus (FIV) are also at greater risk.
 Flat-faced cats, such as Persians, seem particularly susceptible to upper respiratory infections.